kotlings/Udp_LAN_SysPlay/README.md

 # Udp_LAN_SysPlay
 Two Solutions for LANSync Play Medias By UDP Protocol

-1.Using the UDP Broadcast \n
+1.Using the UDP Broadcast

-Thought the UDP Broadcast Formality.\n
+Thought the UDP Broadcast Formality.

-2.Multicast\n
+2.Multicast

-Using the UDP Multicast Formality.(xiao mi2  has some problems)\n
+Using the UDP Multicast Formality.(xiao mi2  has some problems)

 #How to use it?
 Make a Folder in the SDcard root path that named AutoPlayDir.
 Then put the Video and Images in this.